ministryofjustice/security-guidance/docs/security-log-collection.md

 For example, operating system patch state information from end-point protection detections through to encryption states within storage arrays.

-### 7. Log transmission to the MOJ Cyber Security Logging Platform
+### 7. Log transmission to the MoJ Cyber Security Logging Platform

--   a: All log data must be sent to the MOJ Cyber Security owned log platform unless all principles have already been met through the deployment of a holistic locally deployed and monitored Security Information and Event Management \(SIEM\) solution.
+-   a: All log data must be sent to the MoJ Cyber Security owned log platform unless all principles have already been met through the deployment of a holistic locally deployed and monitored Security Information and Event Management \(SIEM\) solution.

-Where 7\(a\) above is true, the MOJ Cyber Security team will advise in context what information must be sent from the in-place SIEM to the MOJ Cyber Security Logging Platform.
+Where 7\(a\) above is true, the MoJ Cyber Security team will advise in context what information must be sent from the in-place SIEM to the MoJ Cyber Security Logging Platform.